SalaamAzeezat/landing-page-project/README.md

 # Launch
-To open this file, simply clone the repository and open the index.html file in the browser.
+To open this file, simply clone or download the repository file and open the index.html file in the browser.